infinum/mobx-collection-store/README.md

 * `__id` - ID of the model
 * `static.idAttribute` - Property name of the unique identifier in your data (default is `id`)
 * `static.type` - Type of the model
+* `static.defaults` - An object with default model properties
 * `update(data)` - Update the model with new data (object)
 * `set(prop, value)` - Set a property to the specified value
 * `toJS()` - Convert the model into a plain JS Object in order to be serialized